vedranMv/ros_rpi_hybrid_cross_compilation/README.md

 1. Select a folder on the host system which you want to share with docker.
 This will be the build directory, containing the workspace to be compiled, toolchain and compilation outcome.
 I used ``/usr/local/build`` folder on the host system which was mapped to the same folder inside the docker container.
 If you prefer different folder, change ``$WS`` variable inside ``buildroot/build.env`` file.

 1. Start docker container with the command below.
 If everything went okay, there should be only container ID and name printed on the terminal.
+(3 error messages can show up if you don't supply ssh keys in ``ssh/`` folder)
     ```bash
     user@host:~/ros_rpi_hybrid_cross_compilation$ ./start-buildserver.sh
     ```